MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/set-preference-per-app.md

 ms.date: 06/19/2024
 ---

-# Per-App Settings for Office on Mac
+# Set Per-App Settings for Office on Mac

-This article provides information about settings that apply to all Office apps on Mac but are configured per app.
+***Applies to:*** *Word for Mac, Excel for Mac, PowerPoint for Mac, Outlook for Mac, Office LTSC for Mac 2021, Office 2019 for Mac*

+Office for Mac allows administrators to configure various settings to enhance the user experience and streamline support processes.
+While some settings apply suite-wide, others are specific to individual apps but serve a common purpose across the suite.
+This article provides detailed information about per-app settings, enabling IT administrators to configure preferences that apply to multiple Office apps on Mac.

 ## Logging for Customer Support Settings